beakerbrowser/hashbase/readme.md

 ## Setup

-Make sure you have the following dependencies installed:
+On some platforms, you will need to have the following dependencies installed:
 ```
 make
 g++